planctus/europa/README.md

 I would suggest deliveries to be made only from the develop or master branch.
 Submodule needs to be first initialized in every branch separately.
 (AFAIK not tested).

-After delivering the code to the Acquia Cloud the submodule needs to be updated to the current commit of the master branch by running <code>git add acquia-cloud</code> so we have a trace of every delivery in our project as well, not only in the Acquia Cloud repository.
+After delivering the code to the Acquia Cloud the submodule needs to be updated to the current commit of the <code>acquia.repo.project.branch</code> branch by running <code>git add acquia-cloud</code> so we have a trace of every delivery in our project as well, not only in the Acquia Cloud repository.